 - Bench Press(BP) _x10_x8_x6

 The manual and DVD include a progressive program that helps you get results by lifting just 90 minutes a day, 3 times a week.
 That’s it.
 In fact under Jim’s tutelage I was making progress.
-In 30 days of lifting 3 times a week, by doing the same routine, I put on 21 lbs of muscle, no flab.
-35 lbs of muscle in less than a year.
-And I was getting very strong while increasing my cardiovascular ability.
+In 30 days of lifting 3 times a week, by doing the same routine, I put on 21 lbs of muscle; 35 lbs of muscle in less than a year, without the aid of supplements and I was getting very strong while increasing my cardiovascular ability.
 Jim knew his craft.
 I was largely following the program outlined in the manual.